Equus-Sims/sheetless/sites/all/modules/accountmenu/README.txt

 menu using the admin/settings/accountmenu screen.

 The [Log in] link takes the user to the Drupal login screen.
-After the user sucessfully log in, the screen return back to the page from where the user originally click [Log in] link.
+After the user sucessfully logs in, the screen return back to the page from where the user originally click [Log in] link.

 The links are fully configurable through the admin/build/menu interface.